S.African miner Sibanye Stillwater receives strike notice from two unions

 March 8 (Reuters) - South Africa's Sibanye Stillwater Ltd SSWJ.J has received a notice of strike at its local gold mining operations from two unions starting on Mar.
 9, the company said on Tuesday.

-The two unions, National Union of Mineworkers (NUM) and Association of Mineworkers and Construction Union (AMCU), voted for a strike last week.
-A smaller union UASA had also voted in favour of strike.
+The National Union of Mineworkers (NUM) and Association of Mineworkers and Construction Union (AMCU) voted for a strike last week.
+A smaller union UASA had also voted in favour of a strike.

 Another major union of workers Solidarity split from the coalition last week after accepting Sibanye's final wage offer of a 5% annual pay increase.